CarolinaPB/InfoManagementSystems/Readme.md

    Within MySQL, create a user and database.
 Here are example commands for each<sup>[1](#myfootnote1)</sup>:
    ```
-   CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
+   CREATE USER 'USER'@'localhost' IDENTIFIED BY 'PASSWORD';
-   GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' WITH GRANT OPTION;
+   GRANT ALL PRIVILEGES ON *.* TO 'USER'@'localhost' WITH GRANT OPTION;
    ```
    Then exit MySQL.
 7. Open the terminal and navigate to the folder where you downloaded the repository.
 Go into the lims_project folder which contains the manage.py file.
 From here, run the following commands: